ddella/OpenSSL/Private Key Anatomy/README.md

 >97 c8 3d 21 a3 6e 8f 1c c5 02 21 00 dd 19 c8 60 2e 9a dc 5b cf cf cd a1 5d
 >9f 18 42 09 ae cc 03 73 1b 10 79 bb c4 2f 2f bb f6 a7 88
 >```
-## RSA Private Key in Hexadecimal
+## RSA Private Key in detail
 Use this command to get the private key detail:
 ```shell
 openssl pkey -text -noout -in private-key.pem
 ```
-The left side of the table is the output of the poreceding command.
+The left side of the table is the output of the preceding command.
 The righ side of the table is the hexadecimal representation of the base64 PEM file.

 Representation of an RSA 512-bit private key in hexadecimal.
-![Alt text](/images/rsa-priv-key-hex.jpg "RSA Private key in hex format") Each fields in the private key.
+![Alt text](/images/rsa-priv-key-hex.jpg "RSA Private key in hex format") Each field of the private key.
 ![Alt text](/images/rsa-priv-key-tags.jpg "RSA Private key tags") ASN.1 format.
+I used the value `0x3082` as an example.
 ![Alt text](/images/asn-1-tag.jpg "X.690 ASN.1 tags")
->For more information on the X.690 specification, read it [here](https://en.wikipedia.org/wiki/X.690)
+>For more information on the X.690 specification, take a look on [Wikipedia](https://en.wikipedia.org/wiki/X.690)
 ## OpenSSL ASN.1 Parser
 OpenSSL includes an ASN.1 parser.
 The numbers is the first column are in hexadecimal.
 They represent the byte offset of the binary private key file.
 ```shell